banyekalaok/cee498report/manuscript.md

 # Chapter 1.
 Introduction

 As part of the course project for the class, project group 7 acquired bus ridership per trip weekday data (from here on referred to as **bus data**) for the month of August from the Champaign-Urbana MTD bus organization (CU-MTD).
 To supplement the bus data, CU-MTD provided a manual that explains the process and methodology used to track, monitor and acquire the bus data.

+![
+**A square image at actual size and with a bottom caption.**
+Loaded from the latest version of image on GitHub.
+](https://github.com/manubot/resources/raw/15493970f8882fce22bef829619d3fb37a613ba5/test/square.png "Square image"){#fig:square-image}

 ## Project Group 7's Objective